alexkharmansky/react-application/README.md

 ### Pages

-- Index.js — start page with table of contents.
+- Index.js — a start page with table of contents.
 Contains components 'Pagination' and 'Posts' mentioned above.
 Search bar is placeholder right now and I'm not sure if I make it work anytime soon;
-- Result.js — simple page with two results on it;
+- Result.js — a simple page with two results on it;
 - About.js — dummy text with some gradients;
 - ContactUs.js — same.